x12q/kotlin-randomizer/README.md

 ### [Implement `ClassRandomizer` &#9650;](#top)
 <a id="implement-class-randomizer"></a>

-- `ClassRandomizer` can be implemented directly.

-- For common use case, extend `AbsSameClassRandomizer` instead for less boilerplate code.
+`ClassRandomizer` can be implemented directly, but for common use case, extend `AbsSameClassRandomizer` instead for less boilerplate code.
 ```kotlin
 class MyX1RandomizerClass:AbsSameClassRandomizer<X1>(){
   // This is a must